 As well as tracking operations where input materials are consumed to produce output materials, BellHawk can also track Assembly, Repair, and Test operations where the items themselves do not get consumed but are tracked through a sequence of operations in which parts, labor, and possibly test stand time are consumed.
 The original part, however, retains its license-plate tracking barcode throughout the sequence of assembly, repair, or test operations.

-Please click here to return to a description of KnarrTek's Job and Work-in-Process Tracking Solutions.
+Please click here to return to a description of KnarrTek's Work-in-Process Tracking Solutions.